clint77/mesheeChat-1/README.md

 - We have started work on a rooms feature to provide rooms for people to have conversations.
 - AutoConnect - find when users are running the app and decide who hosts
 - P2P would be fantastic
+- Create an Android mobile app using Meshnet.
+Meshnet is an Android app that lets you connect to cjdns networks.

 ### TO RUN THE APP